My Vidalia onion dip is a rich baked appetizer that’s always the first to disappear ~ sweet onions, melty cheese, and big flavor in every scoop.

 Instructions

 - Peel and slice the onion in half.
 Then slice it in half again, and cut 3 of the sections into very fine slices.
 Take the last piece and mince it.
 Put the onion in a bowl with the rest of the ingredients and mix well until everything is thoroughly combined.
-Taste and adjust the seasonings to your liking.
+Give the mixture a taste to adjust any of the seasonings.

 Nutrition